This application deadline has passed. The information below is for reference only. Please check back in Summer 2020 to

 Conservation Guest Scholars are in residence at the Getty Center for three or six consecutive months between late September and June, according to the preference indicated by the applicant on their online application and dependent upon scheduling and other issues.
 A monthly stipend of $3,500 is awarded, prorated to the actual dates of residency.

-In addition to the stipend, the grant also includes a workstation at the Conservation Institute, research assistance, airfare to Los Angeles, an apartment in the Getty scholar housing complex, and health benefits.
+In addition to the stipend, the grant also includes a workstation at the Conservation Institute, research assistance, airfare to and from Los Angeles, an apartment in the Getty scholar housing complex, and health benefits.
 These terms apply as of September 2019 and are subject to future changes.
 Additional information about the terms of these grants is available here.

 Conservation Guest Scholar Grants support research to be undertaken while in residence at the Getty.
 Nonresidential research and travel are not supported by this grant.

 Complete application materials are accepted online only.
 The next deadline for this grant is 5:00 p.m.
 (PDT) on November 1, 2018.